 NOTE 8: For this bandwidth, the minimum requirements are restricted to operation when carrier is configured as an SCell part of DC or CA configuration.

-NOTE 9: Minimum requirements for Power Class 1.5 are applicable for single uplink carrier in this downlink/uplink combination
+NOTE 9: Minimum requirements for Power Class 1.5 are applicable for this uplink combination or single uplink carrier in this downlink/uplink combination

 NOTE 10: For a band combination which include band n7 and n38 simultaneously, carriers in band n7 and n38 can only be configured as downlink carriers.
 Power imbalance between downlink carriers on Band n7 and Band n38 is assumed to be within 6dB.